Introduction

 Next, I look at the Data Flow Task properties.
 The default setting for DefaultBufferMaxRows is 10,000 and the DefaultBufferSize is 10MB.
 SSIS will load 10,000 rows into its buffer, or 10MB, whichever comes first.
 Our package is loading two columns, each of data type nvarchar (50).
 The size of nvarchar is 2* n bytes, so if we take 2 columns * (50 * 2) * 10000 rows we end up with an estimate of 2,000,000 bytes per row, or ~2MB.

-As a reminder, SQL Server is using 4GB of memory, which leaves 4GB for the OS and Visual Studio and whatever other background processes are running.
-While my SSIS package won’t be able to use the full 4GB, it should certainly be able to allocate more than 2 MB.
 If you look back to the initial customer table load which took 58 seconds, you’ll see that it was done in batches of 100,000 rows.
-We can update the DefaultBufferMaxRows to 100000, but we will hit our DefaultBufferSize cap.
+We can update the DefaultBufferMaxRows to 100,000, but we will hit our DefaultBufferSize cap.
 You could either increase that value or set AutoAdjustBufferSize to True, which will automatically calculate the buffer size and override the DefaultBufferSize value.
 I’ll opt for the latter.
 That way, as I make adjustments, I don’t have to keep recalculating the DefaultBufferSize.

-To recap: I removed CustomerSourceId from the dataflow source, set AutoAdjustBufferSize to True, and DefaultBufferMaxRows to 100000.
+To recap: I removed CustomerSourceId from the dataflow source, set AutoAdjustBufferSize to True, and DefaultBufferMaxRows to 100,000.
 I ran the package again, and shazam!

 Serious progress has been made.

 Whether or not the 3 second difference between the SSIS package and the SQL query is statistically significant, the 47 seconds between using defaults and tuning the Data Flow task certainly is.
 So that begs the question: if setting DefaultBufferMaxRows to 100,000 is good, that means setting it to 10,000,000 is 100x better, right?
-Nope.
+Wrong.

-Error: A buffer failed while allocating 2147483448 bytes.
+*> Error: A buffer failed while allocating 2147483448 bytes.

 Error: The system reports 56 percent memory load.
 There are 8589463552 bytes of physical memory with 3698368512 bytes free.
 There are 4294836224 bytes of virtual memory with 4031754240 bytes free.
 The paging file has 9931640832 bytes with 3992477696 bytes free.